busoc/propsect/README.md

 ### mkfile

 the mkfile can be used for any type of files.
+It use the information given in its "file" section to set all the propreties in the metadata

 a sample configuration for the mkfile command